gclouds-co-uk/SQL-Server-2022-Developer/quickstart-guide.md

 - Create the necessary logins for SQL Server

 ### Enabling TCP/IP Protocol
 TCP/IP server network protocol is required to connect to this SQL Server instance from a remote machine.
 This requires enabling TCP/IP protocol for the SQL Server service.
-It has been already enabled on the deployed server.
+> Note: TCP/IP protocol has already been enabled on the deployed server.

 ### Firewall
 To access an instance of the SQL Server through a firewall, you must configure the firewall on the computer that is running SQL Server to allow access.
 The firewall is a component of Microsoft Windows.
 You can also install a firewall from another company.